- SITE SELECTION

-To collect seed rain data, deploy four “seed carpets”2 per plot early in the growing season and late in the growing season, in the year prior to the first DRAGNet treatment implementation (Year Y -1).
+The seed bank and seed rain add-on will use the control, NPK, disturbance, and NPK + disturbance plots, for a total of 12 plots/year (for the proposed 3-block DRAGNet design).
+To collect seed rain data, deploy four “seed carpets” in each plot, once early in the growing season and again late in the growing season, in the year prior to the first DRAGNet treatment implementation (Year Y -1).
 Carpets will be collected, air dried, and sent to the University of Missouri for separation and quantification.
 Along with your seed carpets, also submit a seed guide for your site with examples of seeds of the most common species in your plots identified.
 Seed carpets will also be deployed in a similar manner in the first year of treatment application.
-Finally, seed bank samples will be collected in the beginning of the growing season after the first treatment application, i.e. seed bank samples are collected at the beginning of the growing season the same year as the first disturbance and fertilization.
+Finally, seed bank samples will be collected at the beginning of the Y0 growing season, i.e. seed bank samples are collected at the beginning of the growing season the same year as the first disturbance and fertilization.
 These samples will need to be spread onto trays and germinated in a greenhouse at your site over the course of 6 months to a year.
 See the extended protocol for more detail.

 Core DRAGNet measurement instructions